U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 Ganong warns that unless lawmakers agree to replace at least some of extra $600 a week, aggregate spending in the U.S. could drop by an additional 4.3% — a steeper decline than the country experienced during the Great Recession more than a decade ago.

-"The world of no supplement is the world where on top of the pandemic we experience the Great Recession all over again, in terms of what happens to total spending in the economy," Ganong said.
+"The world of no supplement is the world where on top of the pandemic, we experience the Great Recession all over again, in terms of what happens to total spending in the economy," Ganong said.

 Unemployment benefits have also helped to keep families from sinking into debt.
-Forecasters expected to see a spike in credit card borrowing and delinquencies this spring, but in fact, the opposite happened.
+Forecasters expected to see a spike in credit card borrowing and delinquencies this spring, but the opposite happened.
 Peter Maynard, senior vice president of data and analytics at the credit reporting firm Equifax, says overall borrowing went down.
 And late credit card payments fell nearly 40%.

 "If you told me in mid-March that we'd have a decrease in consumer delinquencies, I would have looked at you in a weird way, because that's not exactly what we expected," Maynard said.

 Jobless benefits aren't the only factor behind the surprising improvement in household finances, Maynard says.
 There were also those $1,200 relief payments, which acted like an extra tax refund.
-And many people got a temporary break on their mortgage or student loan, or were able to refinance at super-low interest rates.
+And many people got a temporary break on their mortgage or student loan or were able to refinance at super-low interest rates.

-Still, the extra unemployment benefits have been an important crutch for people like Nina Wurz, an apprentice carpenter in Seattle.
+Still, the extra unemployment benefits have been an important aid for people like Nina Wurz, an apprentice carpenter in Seattle.

 Wurz was out of work for most of the spring.
 And while construction is picking up, she still wants to be careful and find a job site that feels safe.